Hedera: Cultural symbolism

 Like many other evergreen plants, which impressed European cultures by persisting through the winter, ivy has traditionally been imbued with a spiritual significance.
 It was brought into homes to drive out evil spirits.

 In Ancient Rome it was believed that a wreath of ivy could prevent a person from becoming drunk, and such a wreath was worn by Bacchus, the god of intoxication.

 Ivy bushes or ivy-wrapped poles have traditionally been used to advertise taverns in the United Kingdom, and many pubs are still called The Ivy.

-The clinging nature of ivy makes it a symbol of love and friendship, there was once a tradition of priests giving ivy to newlyweds, and as it clings to dead trees and remains green, it was also viewed as a symbol of the eternal life of the soul after the death of the body in medieval Christian symbolism.
+Ivy's clinging nature makes it a symbol of love and friendship.
+There was once a tradition of priests giving ivy to newlyweds.

+In medieval Christianity, it symbolized the soul's eternal life after death, because it clings to dead trees and remains green.

 The traditional British Christmas carol, "The Holly and the Ivy", uses ivy as a symbol for the Virgin Mary.

 Ivy-covered ruins were a staple of the Romantic movement in landscape painting, for example Visitor to a Moonlit Churchyard by Philip James de Loutherbourg (1790), Tintern Abbey, West Front by Joseph Mallord William Turner (1794) and Netley Abbey by Francis Towne (1809).
-In this context ivy may represent the ephemerality of human endeavours and the sublime power of nature.
+In this context, ivy may represent the ephemerality of human endeavours and the sublime power of nature.

 The image of ivy-covered historic buildings gave the name Ivy League to a group of old and prestigious American universities.

 Ivy features extensively in the 2010 movie Arrietty and the poster for the film.